Training and Testing Calendar

 Access your MODFS Acadis Portal Account

-The Division of Fire Safety’s Training and Certification Unit develops, provides and oversees the training curriculum used regionally for firefighters, fire investigators, fire inspectors, fire officers, fire service instructors, as well as emergency responders dealing with hazardous materials.
-Although certification is not mandatory in the state of Missouri, the Division of Fire Safety has issued more than 95,000 certifications at various levels to more than 36,000 individuals.
+The Missouri Division of Fire Safety’s (MODFS) Training and Certification Unit validates and oversees the training curriculum and testing instruments used for firefighters, fire investigators, fire inspectors, fire officers, fire service instructors, as well as emergency responders dealing with hazardous materials and technical rescue incidents.
+Even though certification is voluntary in the state of Missouri, MODFS has issued more than 130,000 certifications at various levels to more than 44,000 individuals.

-In April 1996, the division received accreditation for our certification programs from the International Fire Service Accreditation Congress (IFSAC).
+In April 1996, MODFS received accreditation for our certification programs from the International Fire Service Accreditation Congress (IFSAC).
 IFSAC is a peer-driven, self-governing system of both fire service certification programs and higher education degree programs.
-Accreditation is accomplished through the review of certification programs of member entities to ensure they meet nationally recognized professional qualification standards in their administration of skills and knowledge exams.
-Because of this accreditation, Missouri shares certification reciprocity with many states and entities internationally.

 To learn more about accreditation from either organization, visit IFSAC at ifsac.org, or Pro Board at theproboard.org.